“Living by faith includes the call to something greater than cowardly self-preservation.”

 Alternative 3: Bevel-up Handplanes Without a Chipbreaker

 Another alternative is the “bevel-up” planes that have become popular in recent years.
 This style of plane is not a new solution.
-I own some and have used them, but other than the block plane versions, I regret falling prey to specious marketing claims.
+I own some and have used them, but other than the block plane versions, I regret falling prey to specious marketing claims spouted by shills.

 Amateurs like them because parts are fewer, maintenance is easier, and the necessary skills one must acquire are fewer.

-One gentleman boldly informed me that he believes bevel-up planes to be superior to all others because he would rather spend the time it takes to master the chipbreaker into making wooden objects.
-By this logic, there is no need to attend school or even remove the training wheels from our bicycles.
-Imagine how much work we could accomplish if we stopped wasting time on stupid stuff like reedin, rightin and ritmatik!
-When I think of the time and money I’ve wasted on silly edumacation, my mind boggles like a weasel snacking on crystal meth….
+One gentleman boldly informed me that he believes bevel-up planes to be superior to all others because he would rather spend the time it takes to master the chipbreaker on making wooden objects.
+My mind boggled like a weasel binging on crystal meth….

-Sadly, the efficacy of this action is no more consistent than the high-angle blade without a chipbreaker.
+Sadly, the efficacy of this action is no more consistent than the high-angle blade without a chipbreaker discussed above.

-The downside to the bevel-up plane is that the additional, more-consistent results afforded by a well-tuned chipbreaker are, like Heaven’s pearly gates to a California politician, forever unattainable.
+The downside to the bevel-up plane is that the additional, more-consistent results afforded by a well-tuned chipbreaker are, like heaven’s pearly gates to a San Francisco politician, forever unattainable.

 Alternative 4: Back-bevels